Dallara: Other notable cars

-In 2017, Dallara showed its first road car, the Stradale, on the occasion of Gian Paolo Dallara's 81st birthday.
+In 2017, Dallara showed its first road car, the Stradale, on the occasion of Giampaolo Dallara's 81st birthday.

 Handbikes

 Dallara also produces handbikes, under Z-Bike.
 They also designed a handbike for Alex Zanardi for the Men's Para-cycling at the Paralympics, leading Zanardi to win 4 gold and 2 silver medals at the 2012 and 2016 Paralympics respectively.

 Aerospace

 For the Rosetta probe, Dallara designed the drill that is part of the Philae robotic lander.
 Dallara has also partnered with Raytheon to provide the MALD for the United States Air Force.